datle-dev/jgoodman-website/README.md

 ## Customizing the Website

+Consider [making changes in a branch](https://docs.github.com/en/desktop/making-changes-in-a-branch) and merging those changes into the `main` branch when ready.

 ### Main Pages

 - `index.astro` is required in `src/pages` for the home page to be rendered correctly